Tiny Black Bugs Smaller Than Ants

 2. Weevils

 Weevils are another category of tiny black bugs that can infest homes, particularly those with stored food products.
-These beetles are characterized by their elongated snouts, which they use to bore into grains, seeds, and nuts.
+Here's the thing — these beetles are characterized by their elongated snouts, which they use to bore into grains, seeds, and nuts.
 Common types of weevils include rice weevils and wheat weevils, which are notorious for infesting pantries.

 Female weevils lay their eggs inside grains, and the larvae feed on the grain from within, making infestations difficult to detect until they are well-established.
 If you notice tiny black bugs in your flour, rice, or other dry goods, it’s likely weevils.
 Infested products should be discarded immediately, and the pantry should be thoroughly cleaned to prevent further spread.